mvolkmann/blog/src/swift/Fastlane.md

 This includes running tests, generating screenshots, deploying iOS apps to TestFlight, deploying iOS apps to the App Store, and more.

+The file `Fastfile` defines "lanes" which are sequences of actions that automate a specific task such as running tests, generating screenshots, deploying to TestFlight, or deploying to the App Store.
-Fastlane actions can be run from the command line or by CI/CD servers.
+These lanes can be run from the command line or by CI/CD servers.

 Fastlane is primarily implemented in Ruby.

-Fastlane workflows can be customized with actions and plugins.

-The file `Fastfile` defines "lanes" which each automate a specific task such as running tests, generating screenshots, deploying to TestFlight, or deploying to the App Store.

 This page focuses on usage for iOS apps.